 When people think of heroin, they think of spoons and needles, but snorting heroin is a common practice with unique risks and side effects.
 Among the many health risks, snorting heroin can lead to injecting the drug, making the heroin user susceptible to infectious diseases.

-Snorting heroin involves inhaling the illicit opioid through the nose using a straw or rolled up dollar bill.
-Some heroin users breathe in a liquefied form of the drug from a nasal spray bottle, a method known as “shabanging.”
+Snorting heroin is one of several methods of ingesting the highly addictive drug.
+People who choose to snort heroin sniff it into the nose using a straw or rolled-up dollar bill.
+Some heroin users inhale a liquefied form of the drug from a nasal spray bottle, a method known as “shabanging.”

 When people snort heroin, the drug binds to opioid receptors in the brain that control pain, emotion, movement, blood pressure and breathing.
 Inhaling the opioid can result in a number of health complications, including heroin addiction.